NedNedov228/SuperClans/README.md

 ## Installation

 **Place the Plugin**:
-   - Place the downloaded jar file in the `plugins` folder of your Paper 1.21 server.
+   - Place the .jar file in the `plugins` folder of your Paper 1.21 server.